Ekeler scores 3 touchdowns, Chargers hold off Texans 34-24 – KION546

 The Chargers faced fourth-and-2 from their 45 when Herbert connected with Ekeler on a 21-yard reception to keep the game-sealing drive going.

-Ekeler, who had struggled this season as the Chargers ranked last in the league in yards rushing, had his best game this year, scoring on runs of 10 and 20 yards in the second quarter as Los Angeles raced out to a 21-0 lead.
+Ekeler, who had struggled this season as the Chargers ranked last in the league in yards rushing, scored on runs of 10 and 20 yards in the second quarter as Los Angeles raced to a 21-0 lead.

 The banged-up Chargers looked great early, scoring on five of their first six possessions to build a 27-7 lead by halftime despite Herbert still dealing with a rib injury and the team playing without star defender Joey Bosa, who had groin surgery, and top receiver Keenan Allen.

+Herbert said his ribs were feeling better and that it helped that his line protected him well.
+He struggled last week in his first game playing with the injury, a lopsided home loss to Jacksonville.

+“It was huge for us,” he said.
+“It’s never fun losing. … It starts up front with our offensive line.
+They did a great job of blocking all day, protecting, giving me enough time to get the ball off and the guys on the outside making plays.”

-Sunday marked the first time the Texans (0-3-1) had scored in the fourth quarter this season after entering the game having been outscored 30-0 in the final period.
-But it wasn’t enough to dig them out of the early hole as they remained winless in coach Lovie Smith’s first season.
+The Texans (0-3-1) scored in the fourth quarter for the first time this season.
+They came in having been blanked 30-0 in the final period.
+But it wasn’t enough as they remained winless in coach Lovie Smith’s first season.

+“We’re not there yet,” Smith said.
+“We’re not a good football team yet.
+Good football teams find a way to win at the end and we haven’t been able to get over that hurdle.”

 Davis Mills threw for 246 yards with two touchdowns and two interceptions, getting going after halftime after failing to move the offense effectively in the first half.
 A bright spot for the Texans was the continued strong play of rookie Dameon Pierce, who had 131 yards rushing, highlighted by a 75-yard scoring run in the second quarter.